intellectivelab/docs.intellectivelab.com/_docs/unity/tutorials/how-to-create-page.md

 ### Images and screenshots requirements

 - Preferrable image format is .png
+- Do not scale or compressed images, use actual pixel size
+- Crop screenshots accurately
 - Screenshots to illustrate process steps should have the same size
-- Crop screenshots accurately
 - For highlighting use red frames, red color is R220 G56 B64 (#dc3840):
 	![highlight](images/how-to-create-page/image10.png)
-- Use `:` after the text before image if image illustrates this text
+- Use `:` after the text before image if the image illustrates this text
 - To align left edge of the image with text in list, use `tab` before `![Title of image](url)`

+Optional: Most images look better when adding a grey 1px border, grey color is R167 G167 B167 (#a7a7a7).
+Some images like schemes or diagrams on white background don't need any border.

 Images should be placed to `images/name-of-your-md-file/` folder.
 To insert image to page use `![image-title](images/name-of-your-md-file/name-of-image.png)`